Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to Mr. Huy, growing oyster mushrooms brings quite high economic efficiency, suitable for many people, many ages.
 To ensure sustainability, farmers need to study, visit, master science and technology, experience and product output orientation before growing oyster mushrooms.

 Oyster mushrooms or abalone mushrooms are popular with many people because of their sweet, crunchy taste and ease of eating.
 This type of mushroom has a wide, thin cap, shaped like a clam shell with a diameter of about 2 to 4 cm.
-Oyster mushrooms usually come in two types: white oyster mushrooms with white caps and gray oyster mushrooms with gray caps.
+Oyster mushrooms usually have two types: white oyster mushrooms with white caps and gray oyster mushrooms with gray caps.

 Source: https://danviet.vn/trèo-day-trong-mot-loai-rau-ngon-an-tot-cho-suc-khoe-anh-nong-dan-quang-tri-lai-700-trieu-nam-20250218163609459.htm